 Economics Online for Teachers was delivered twice in the fall, twice in the spring and once in winter.
-Teachers rated both Part 1 and Part 2 extremely positively.
-In Part 1, 94 to 100 percent said the course stimulated their interest and that the content was clear.
+Teachers rated both in part 1 and part 2 extremely positively.
+In part 1, 94 to 100 percent said the course stimulated their interest and that the content was clear.
 Remarkably, in all five programs, the content was reported to be challenging.